rustls/rustls-openssl-compat/rustls-libssl/README.md

 </p>

 rustls-libssl is a partial reimplementation of the OpenSSL 3 libssl ABI.
 It is written in rust and uses rustls.
 It does not replace libcrypto: this is still required.

 [![rustls-libssl](https://github.com/rustls/rustls-openssl-compat/actions/workflows/libssl.yaml/badge.svg)](https://github.com/rustls/rustls-openssl-compat/actions/workflows/libssl.yaml)

 # Status

-This project is experimental.
 We have aimed for the subset of libssl used by:

 - curl on Ubuntu 22.04 LTS
 - nginx on Ubuntu 22.04 LTS and 24.04 LTS